 From various Grand Champions to IBBA Show Animals of the Year, DDD cattle are no strangers to the backdrop, but have also maintained their popularity among commercial cattlemen.
-DDD credits their success to standing strong with their original philosophy - producing good, moderate, easy keeping cattle; Bulls with cleaner sheath, wider base and longevity; and females that breed back on grass for the commercial rancher.
+DDD credits their success to standing strong with their original philosophy - producing good, moderate, easy keeping cattle; bulls with cleaner sheaths, wider bases and more longevity; and females that breed back on grass for the commercial rancher.
 Doguet’s Diamond D Ranch is truly “Where Performance Meets Style!”

 The DDD operation now encompasses approximately 5,000 acres of owned and leased land in Jefferson, Atascosa and Wilson counties including a 700 acre turf grass operation.
 We are proud to be Texan.

-The Doguet’s Diamond D Ranch management team includes Eric Otto in Poteet; Matt Willey in Nome, near the headquarters in Beaumont; Mary Douglass, who keeps the records straight; and of course, Timmy Lucherk who oversees all of the activities.
+The Doguet’s Diamond D Ranch management team includes Regan Elmore in Poteet; Matt Willey in Nome, near the headquarters in Beaumont; Mary Douglass, who keeps the records straight; and of course, Timmy Lucherk who oversees all of the activities.